History of Deportivo de A Coruña: 1999/2000: Depor win Liga

-But it seemed the team couldn't handle the pressure really well as only one point was taken out of the next twelve including a dramatic 0–3 home defeat against Racing de Santander.
+But it seemed the team could not handle the pressure really well as only one point was taken out of the next twelve including a dramatic 0–3 home defeat against Racing de Santander.
 The gap with Zaragoza was narrowed to just two points and favourites Barcelona were at four.
 Besides, the team suffered a Copa exit against Segunda División club Osasuna Pamplona.
 Nevertheless, the next weeks would produce just enough points to secure the first position.
 There was a fantastic 5–2 home win against Real Madrid although Arsenal proved to be too strong in the UEFA Cup tournament.
 On matchday 29 the team suffered a 2–1 defeat in the Nou Camp and Barcelona were now at just two points.
-The victory of Deportivo at Sevilla (1-3) in the next away match might have been crucial as it prevented Barcelona from taking over the first spot.
+The victory of Deportivo at Sevilla (1–3) in the next away match might have been crucial as it prevented Barcelona from taking over the first spot.

 The final seven Liga matches were like a thriller.
 Every week there was the doubt whether the team could hung on to its small lead in the Liga.
 But 8 goals of Makaay in the final months brought his total to 22 Liga goals and were decisive for the title challenge.
 The team took just two points out of a possible nine before the final matchday of the season arrived.
-Espanyol were the opponent and this time Deportivo didn't let escape a golden opportunity to win the Liga title.
-During this match the team never bothered about the score in the Nou Camp and soon were 2-0 up against the smaller Catalan team thanks to goals of Donato and Makaay.
+Espanyol were the opponent and this time Deportivo did not let escape a golden opportunity to win the Liga title.
+During this match the team never bothered about the score in the Nou Camp and soon were 2–0 up against the smaller Catalan team thanks to goals of Donato and Makaay.